semantico/js-errors/README.md

 * The length of the error message could be really large
 * No information has to be returned from requests

 We send get requests using an Image with a query string on the ```src``` attribute, and we send post requests with a hidden iframe containing a form.

+The iframe post is slower than the get.
+Therefore when we send a message we check the length is less than 1900 and send a get.
+If it is larger we send a post.